29th of the 9th month 2020/2021.

 It is from this root verb, that we get the noun that is translated as ‘singing’, in this verse, which is the word רִנָּה rinnah – Strong’s H7440 which means, ‘a ringing cry, joyful shout, joyful singing’.

-The call being given here is clear, give a resounding joyful cry of overcoming barrenness!
+The call being given here is clear, and that is the call to give a resounding joyful cry of overcoming barrenness!

 This is a call for overcomers to sing a shout of victory!